QutaibaAbualrob/itclub_emoji_challenge/readme.txt

 How to run the Program:

 	Option 1:
-	Open the requirements.py file and use pip install, run the command in the command prompt to install the required Python packages.
+	Open the requirements.py file and use pip install, run the command in the terminal to install the required Python packages.
 Then run the script to download the required NLTK packages.

 	Option 2: